 U.S. federal grants are government funds to support projects and programs of the College.
-There are various federal agencies (i.e., U.S. Department of Education, U.S. Department of Agriculture, U.S. Department of Interior, U.S. Department of Labor, U.S. Small Business Administration, U.S. Department of Health and Human Services, and U.S. Department of Homeland Security) in which the College received total grants of \$26,619,211 in FY-2023 compared to \$20,661,135 in FY-2022.
-The increase of \$5,958,076 is mostly due to the grant awards received from US Department of Education's Education Stabilization Fund II, pass-through to the College from the Office of the Governor.
+There are various federal agencies (i.e., U.S. Department of Education, U.S. Department of Agriculture, U.S. Department of Interior, U.S. Department of Labor, U.S. Small Business Administration, U.S. Department of Health and Human Services, and U.S. Department of Homeland Security) in which the College received total grants of \$25,747,718 in FY-2024, a slight decreased of \$871,493 from FY-2023.